Tax Season FAQ

 The annual contribution limit for traditional IRAs and Roth IRAs is $6000, or $7000 if you’re age 50 or older.

 9. How come some of my positions do not have cost basis reported on the 1099?

 Cost basis maybe reported as N/A for one of the following reasons:

 - MLP, ETN, some ETFs will receive Schedule K1 from the company itself, not from Apex

 - Stocks purchased prior to Jan.
-1, 2011, mutual fund, ETF purchased before Jan.
-1, 2012 are noncovered securities, these will not have cost basis.
-Client need to report on their own.
+1, 2011, mutual funds, ETFs purchased before Jan.
+1, 2012 are noncovered securities, and these will not have cost basis.
+Clients need to report these on their own.

 The Schedule K-1 is a tax document issued for an investment in partnership interests.
 The purpose of the Schedule K-1 is to report your share of the partnership's income, deductions and credits.
 It is issued around the same time as Form 1099 and serves a similar purpose for tax reporting